gauss5930/LLM-Agora/README.md

 ### Setup inference endpoint

 As we mentioned above, we don't provide any inference endpoint API.
-Therefore, you should create your own inference endpoint API if you want to conduct the experiments.
+Therefore, you should create your inference endpoint API if you want to conduct the experiments.
 The process of setup inference endpoint is as follows:

-1. Create your own inference endpoint API using [HuggingFace Inference Endpoints](https://huggingface.co/inference-endpoints) for the models mentioned in the **Experimental setup**.
+1. Create your inference endpoint API using [HuggingFace Inference Endpoints](https://huggingface.co/inference-endpoints) for the models mentioned in the **Experimental setup**.
 2. Fill in the blanks of `src/inference_endpoint.json` with your inference endpoint API. `src/inference_endpoint.json` will be used when performing inference.

 ### Requirements